 A conflict of interest for a particular manuscript exists when a participant in the peer review and publication process - author, reviewer, and Editor - has ties to activities that could inappropriately influence his or her judgment, regardless of whether the judgment is actually affected.
 Financial relationships with industry (for example, employment, consultancies, stock ownership, honoraria, patent applications, expert testimony, grants and other funding), either directly or through immediate family, are usually considered the most important conflicts of interest.
 However, conflicts can occur for other reasons, such as financial support of the study, ties to health insurance, politics or other stakeholders, personal relationships, academic competition, and intellectual passion.
 To ensure fair and objective decision-making, authors must declare any associations that pose a conflict of interest (financial, personal or professional) in connection with the manuscript under evaluation.
-This must be declared during the submission process and also at the end of the manuscript.
-If you do not have a statement to make, please insert None declared.
-The conflict-of-interest statement should appear on the title page of double-blinded journals, and before the Reference section of single-blinded journals.
-If applicable, submit a file called "Template for Ethical and Legal Declarations" that asks you to comment on the Competing interests.
-Provide the same information here as in the manuscript.
-Make sure that the information in the manuscript matches the information in the template.
+This must be declared during the submission process and also in the "Template for Ethical and Legal Declarations".
+If you do not have a statement to make, please insert The authors state no conflict of interest.